dodgerogers/nucleus-core-ruby/README.md

 end
 ```

-5. Define views and their formats.
+5. Define views and the formats they render to.

 ```ruby
 class OrderView < NucleusCore::View